The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 “Thank you for your kind patience,” it said.

-Harlan is currently The Washington Post’s Rome bureau chief.
+Harlan is The Washington Post’s Rome bureau chief.